 Practical limitations of weighting.
 The weighting approach has the advantage of giving simple estimates for population averages but has several disadvantages.
-First, it is not generally clear how to apply weights to more complicated estimands such as regression coefficients.
-There has been some work on weighted regression for surveys (e.g., DuMouchel and Duncan, 1983; Pfeffermann, 1993) but these procedures are not very flexible, which is one reason why the modeling approach is more popular for problems such as small-area estimation (Fay and Herriot, 1979).
+First, it is not generally clear how to apply the weighting to more complicated estimands such as regression coefficients.
+There has been some work on weighted regression for surveys (e.g., DuMouchel and Duncan, 1983, and Pfefferman, 1993) but these procedures are not very flexible, which is one reason why the modeling approach is more popular for problems such as small-area estimation.
 A second problem with weighted estimates is that standard errors are more difficult to evaluate (recall Table 3).
 Finally, weighting may be "dirty" but it is not always "quick": actually constructing the weighting for a survey is more difficult than you might think.
-Creating practical weights requires arbitrary choices about inclusion of weighting factors and interactions, pooling of weighting cells and truncation of weights.
-(For example, in the Social Indicators Survey, we decided to weight on some interactions and not others in order to control variability of the weights.
-While setting up the weighting procedure, we repeatedly compared weighted estimates to Census values for various outcomes that we thought could be "canaries in the coal mine" if the survey estimate did not fit the population.
-These "canary" variables included percentage of New York City residents who are U.S. citizens, the percent who own their own home and income quintiles.)
-The resulting vector of weights is in general a complicated and not-fully-specified function of data and prior knowledge.
+Creating practical weights requires arbitrary choices about inclusion of weighting factors and interactions, pooling of weighting cells, and truncation of weights.5 The resulting vector of weights is in general a complicated and not-fully-specified function of data and prior knowledge.
 Subjective choices arise in virtually all statistical methods, of course, but good advice on creating weights tends to be much vaguer than for other methods in the statistical literature (see, e.g., Lohr, 1999).

 Practical limitations of modeling.
-Regression modeling is easy to do-even hierarchical regression is becoming increasingly easy in Bugs, Stata and other software packages (see, e.g., Centre for Multilevel Modelling, 2005; Gelman and Hill, 2007)-but for analysis of survey data it has the disadvantage that, to combine with population information, the regression must theoretically condition on all the poststratification cells, which can lead to very complicated models-more complicated than we are comfortable with in current statistical practice-even in surveys of moderate size (see Section 2.2).
-When a model is too complicated, it becomes difficult to interpret or use the results, leading to awkward situations such as in Table 1, where we simply cannot trust the regression coefficients for time trends in the Social Indicators Survey.
+Regression modeling is easy to do-even hierarchical regression is becoming increasingly easy in Bugs, Stata, and other software packages-but for analysis of survey data it has the disadvantage that, to combine with population information, the regression must theoretically condition on all the poststratification cells, which can lead to very complicated models-more complicated than we are comfortable with in current statistical practice-even in surveys of moderate size (see Section 2.2).
+When a model is too complicated, it becomes difficult